Considering a visit to Y‑12? If so, here are a few things you will want to know before your visit.

 - Privately owned handguns or rifles of any make or model, including air‑powered.

-- Knives with blades longer than four inches.
+- Knives with blades 2.5 inches or longer.

 - Privately owned ammunitions/projectiles (e.g., bullets, rockets, arrows, etc., that could be discharged from a weapon).